 How did you juggle between your roles and academics?
 Pen down the challenges you faced.

 I did miss a few classes, to be honest.
-I thought it was necessary as I was getting the exposure of the real world and TEDx isn’t a small event so I was completely involved in the event for those 2 months although I was able to avoid being in the defaulter list somehow.
+I thought it was necessary as I was getting the exposure to the real world and TEDx isn’t a small event so I was completely involved in the event for those 2 months although I was able to avoid being on the defaulter list somehow.